top of page

 • Or do I want an investment property that I might not live in?

+Your answer will strongly influence which cities make sense.
 For a home, lifestyle and commute are key.
 For an investment, rental demand and price-to-rent ratio matter more.

-2. Understand price levels
+2. Understand Price Levels

-• Are harder for first-time buyers
+• Are harder for first-time buyers.

-• Usually offer strong long-term stability
+• Usually offer strong long-term stability.

 More affordable cities include Leipzig and Bremen, which still have good infrastructure and universities but lower average prices.

-3. Look for a balance of affordability and growth
+3. Look for a Balance of Affordability and Growth

 Recent analyses highlight regions and cities that combine moderate prices with decent growth, such as: